CommonAccord/Cmacc-Org/Doc/S/OurLegal/Sec/StyleSheet_v0.md

 6.Ti=Version naming

 6.sec=We are not quite stable yet in our thoughts on this.
 Currently, we generally use _v01.md etc. at the end of a file.
 Each such "version" should have a fixed text.
 So _v08 should never change.
-The "current" version we can name _vL.md - the "L" for "live."
+The "current" version we can name _v0.md.
 That one can be saved out to a fixed version whenever the maintainer thinks they've hit a benchmark.
 Once saved out, the saved out version should not change.
 (This is so far mostly theory, not practice.
-If you have your repo in git version control, even if you or we goof up, it can be retraced.
-But let's try to make this simple.
+Git again saves us from our own errors, since it keeps a full record.
+But let's try to make this simple, flat, and consistent with lay habits.

 7.Ti=Collaboration